OliverLeitner/OliverLeitner/README.md

 My stance on AI and using copilot and tools alike:

 - None of my demos or code has been done using assisting technologies, that does not mean id never use them, it just means i had no reason to so far.
 I have been playing around with openai's chatgpt and a bit of copilot in the past and can see a place for them in assisting with getting things done faster.
 Then again, i love to learn new things and actually understand them.
-In short: its complicated.

 Leitner is a relatively common name in austria, so lets get some things straight: